nas5w/interview-guide/docs/values.md

 You will have likely done your behavioral interview prep already.
 I recommend reviewing your behavioral prep and tailoring your stories a bit to fit the company values.
 Don't lie, of course, but just make sure to explicitly mention the company's values.

 For example, one of my experiences involved improving tooling to enable a project to accomplish true continuous deployment.
-If I was applying to a company that had a value like "Fail faster and iterate," then I'd make sure to mention that in my continuous delivery story.
+If I was applying to a company that had a value like "Fail faster and iterate," then I'd make sure to mention that value _by name_ in my continuous delivery story.

 ### Write down or print out the company's core values